awsdocs/aws-lambda-developer-guide/doc_source/runtimes-images.md

 The runtime interface client in your container image manages the interaction between Lambda and your function code\.
 The [Runtime API](runtimes-api.md), along with the [ Extensions API](runtimes-extensions-api.md), defines a simple HTTP interface for runtimes to receive invocation events from Lambda and respond with success or failure indications\.

 Each of the AWS base images for Lambda include a runtime interface client\.
-If you choose an alternative base image, you need to add the appropriate runtime interface client\.
+If you choose one of the base images for custom runtimes or an alternative base image, you need to add the appropriate runtime interface client\.

 For your convenience, Lambda provides an open source runtime interface client for each of the supported Lambda runtimes:
 +  [Node\.js](nodejs-image.md#nodejs-image-clients)